Romance Languages Major, B.A.–Hispanic Literatures and Cultures

 SPAN 691H & SPAN 692H | Honors Thesis and Honors Thesis in Spanish | 6 |

 691H is taken in the fall semester of the senior year and 692H is taken in the spring semester.
 FREN 390, ITAL 398, PORT 398, SPAN 397 and SPAN 398 may be substituted for the 691H research course if the subject of the seminar is central to the research project chosen.
-In the 692H course, the thesis will be completed and the student examined by the supervisor and two additional readers, to be agreed upon by the student and supervisor.
-The director of honors, in consultation with the examiners, will recommend that the student who has defended the thesis graduate with honors, highest honors, or with course credit.
-FREN 390, FREN 691H, ITAL 398, PORT 398, SPAN 397 and SPAN 398 may count toward the eight courses for the major, but FREN 692H, ITAL 692H, PORT 692H, and SPAN 692H may not.
+In the 692H course, the thesis will be completed and the student will participate in an oral defense with the thesis director and two additional readers, to be agreed upon by the student and director.
+The thesis director, in consultation with the readers, will recommend that the student who has defended the thesis graduate with honors, highest honors, or with course credit.
+FREN 390, FREN 691H, ITAL 398, ITAL 691H, PORT 398, SPAN 397 and SPAN 398 may count toward the eight courses for the major, but FREN 692H, ITAL 692H, PORT 692H, and SPAN 692H may not.
 Students who intend to graduate in December should adjust the scheduling of these courses in order to allow for completion of the honors project in December.
 Students meeting the required grade point averages should contact the undergraduate advisor for their language.
-For detailed information on the B.A. with honors, visit the department's Web site.
+For detailed information on the B.A. with honors, visit the department's website.

 Out-of-Class Language Experience

 The department offers credit-bearing internship opportunities through ROML 293 and service-learning opportunities through ROML 194.
-Both courses satisfy the experiential education (EE) General Education requirement.
-While ROML 293 is a stand-alone course, ROML 194 is always connected to a specific course.
+Both courses satisfy the High-Impact General Education requirement (in the IDEAs in Action curriculum) and the experiential education (EE) General Education requirement (in the Making Connections curriculum).
+While ROML 293 is a standalone course, ROML 194 is always connected to a specific course.

 Students also find opportunities to speak Spanish and meet native Spanish speakers in an informal weekly tertulia (gathering).
-Additional activities involving Spanish include publishing and editorial involvement in the student journals Mezcla and Aguas del pozo; attending lectures, receptions, and films organized by the department and student organizations such as CHispA (Carolina Hispanic Association); and serving the community through a variety of volunteer opportunities.
+Additional activities involving Spanish include attending lectures, receptions, and films organized by the department and student organizations such as CHispA (Carolina Hispanic Association); and serving the community through a variety of volunteer opportunities.

-For further opportunities to speak French, students are encouraged to participate in the weekly meeting of the Table Française and become members of the French club, les Francophiles.
+Students studying French are encouraged to become members of the French club, les Francophiles, and participate in the weekly conversation hour and other French Club activities.
 Departmental lectures and film series are also offered.

 Students interested in Italian language and culture may attend film series, guest lectures, and a series of other extracurricular events including games and conversation hours.
 They may also wish to join the undergraduate Italian Club.